 This is a good way to earn karma and good PR along with links.

 5. Offer Free Products for Review.

-Look for websites that do product reviews for items similar to what you sell and reach out with an offer to provide them with a free product in exchange for a review.
+Look for affiliate websites and influencers who write product reviews for items similar to what you sell and reach out with an offer to provide them with a free product in exchange for a review.

 Be aware that putting on an event is costly.
-It will probably be more worth the cost if you have goals for it that go beyond earning links – such as larger media attention, new customers, or some other benefit to be a part of your overall goal.
-But it’s definitely a good way to earn links as well.
+It will probably be more worth the cost if you have goals for it that go beyond earning links – such as larger media attention, new customers, or some other benefit.
+But it’s definitely a good way to earn links for your eCommerce website as well.